 The Organization has a goal to generally maintain financial assets, which consist of cash and short-term investments, to meet 90 days of operating expenses which are approximately \$1,690,000.
 The Organization has a policy to structure its financial assets to be available as its general expenditures, liabilities and other obligations come due.
 The Organization has board designated building reserves and operating reserves which are available for use toward general expenditures when needed and approved by the board.

 4. Investments

-The investments balance, including current and noncurrent portions as of June 30, 2019 consisted of the following:
+The investments balance, including current and noncurrent portions as of June 30, 2020 consisted of mutual funds.
+As of June 30, 2020, the investments balance is \$3,678,049.